 There are also chewable tablets for children.
 Children should drink a full glass of liquid with each dose.
 The dosage varies depending on age:

 Milk of magnesia usually relieves constipation within 6 hours of taking it.
-If a person does not have a bowel movement after using milk of magnesia, they should stop using it and talk to a doctor.
-There may be another cause of constipation that doctors can treat.
+If a person does not have a bowel movement after using milk of magnesia, they should stop using it and talk with a doctor.

 Milk of magnesia for other digestive issues